Are you getting calls that ring once, then stop? Don’t call them back!! It could be a One-Ring phone scam.

-Are you getting unwanted phone calls from country code 222 or 223?
-The One Ring call scam has surged back in the last few weeks, with the FCC issuing an alert to consumers.
-This new wave of one ring calls started from the West African country of Mauritania, with country code of 222.
+The One-Ring call scam was first noticed in 2017, then surged in 2019, with the FCC issuing an alert to consumers.
+This scam started from the West African country of Mauritania, with country code of 222.
 After the alert was released, FCC Chairman Ajit Pai tweeted “In addition to #robocalls from Mauritania’s 222 country code, consumers should be on the lookout for unknown, late-night calls from Sierra Leone (country code 232) or elsewhere.
 Do not call them back!”

 What should you do?